Burry/Organizr-Plex-Theme/README.md

 ### Don't Change These

+Under _Organizr Settings > Customize > Appearance_:

+#### Dark Style

+Keep the "style" dropdown in _Colors & Themes_ set to "dark".

 #### Notifications

-To ensure that notifications display as intended, keep the default notification style setting "Izi" under _Organizr Settings > Customize > Appearance > Notifications_.
+To ensure that notifications display as intended, keep the default notification style setting "Izi" in _Notifications_.

 #### Custom Colors

-Changing the placeholder color values in _Organizr Settings > Customize > Appearance > Colors & Themes_ will override Plex Theme's color styles.
+Changing the placeholder color values in _Colors & Themes_ will override Plex Theme's color styles.
 Deleting custom color values will reverse this.

 ## [🛠 Development](docs/Development.md)